 So, the year before last, Svetlana Groshova declared three cars, three apartments and parking spaces in Kyiv, an apartment and a house in the Dnieper, an estate and a number of other real estate in the Dnepropetrovsk region, an apartment and other real estate by the sea in the occupied Crimea.
 But in addition, she still has a lot of property in Russia, acquired from 2019 to 2022 (that is, after the start of the war in the East of Ukraine), including apartments and other non-residential premises.

-Moreover, the liquidator from the Guarantee Fund, two weeks before the start of a full-scale invasion in 2022, made a direct investment in the economy of the aggressor country, becoming a co-owner of the Kartek enterprise in Russia.
+Moreover, the liquidator from the Guarantee Fund, two weeks before the start of the full-scale invasion in 2022, made a direct investment in the economy of the aggressor country, becoming a co-owner of the Kartek enterprise in Russia.
 Citizens of the Russian Federation and the company VALARTIS CONSULTING, which is the owner of RIMBORSO-RUSSIA LLC, whose main activity is operations for managing distressed assets, also have shares in this company.

 Already in 2023, Groshova allegedly transferred this enterprise to her son Stanislav, who lives in Moscow and has Russian citizenship.
 And although the liquidator’s property was eventually seized, she is now trying in every possible way to unfreeze it through the courts.